Discover Miramar

 History

 In 1905 a group of Wellington men with an avid interest in playing golf discussed the feasibility of establishing a second club in the Wellington city area.
-A committee was set up and within a short time, a lease was taken over some land in the suburb of Karori farmed by the Campbell family.
+A committee was set up and within a short time some land was leased in the suburb of Karori, farmed by the Campbell family.
 The foundation team of F.J.Jones, Dr. A.N.Jones, Dr. Izard, C.W.S.Cox, R.Swanston, and C.E.
-Finch set about building the course and within three months twelve holes were ready to play.
+Finch set about building the course and within three months, twelve holes were ready to play.
 Opening Day was set down for 12th August 1905.

 In 1906 eighteen holes were complete with the first club championship being played and won by Mr. C.E.
 Finch.
 His winning gross score was 102.